Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Soft Multimodal Haptic Ring

 Water temperatures in the hot, cold, and mixing tanks were continuously monitored using submersible NTC thermistors (B57861S0103F040, EPCOS).
 To ensure accurate user-experienced temperature control, a miniature NTC thermistor (GA10K3MBD1, TE Connectivity) was positioned between the silicone tube and the ring, measuring the external surface temperature of the hydraulic tube.

-The entire system is controlled by an Arduino Mega microcontroller.
+The entire system is controlled by a microcontroller (Mega, Arduino Inc.).
 Dual H-bridge motor drivers (L298N, Kiwi Electronics) power and independently control the hydraulic pumps, linear actuator, and pneumatic valves.
 Meanwhile, each heating element is regulated by a relay module, ensuring safe and independent operation.
 While the pneumatic components are managed by directly toggling their activation states, the hydraulic system is regulated by a proportional controller.
 This controller dynamically adjusts pump speeds based on the difference between the target display temperature and the measured value to ensure precise temperature control.
+The specifics of this controller are elaborated in \ref{app:thermal-control-logic}.